drreynolds/smuhpc-workshop/source/session_3.rst

    % sleep 600

 This will not return to the prompt for 10 minutes.
-You can suspend the process running in the foreground by typing ``^Z``, i.e. hold down the "Ctrl" key and type "z".
+You can suspend the process running in the foreground by typing ``^z``, i.e. hold down the "control" key and type "z".
 This has suspended the job.
 To put it in the background, type

 .. code-block:: bash